WordPress/openverse-api/README.md

 ```

 4. Change directories with `cd openverse-api`
-5. Start Openverse API locally by running the docker containers
+5. Start Openverse API locally by running the docker containers.
+You can use usual `docker-compose` commands or the simplified `just` command.
+You will need the [just](https://github.com/casey/just#installation) command runner installed to follow the next steps.

 ```
 just up